 Take a look at the following introductory video that explains the core concepts of the backup software.

-DataGrab is compatible with the client operating systems Windows XP, Windows Vista and Windows 7.
+DataGrab is compatible with the client operating systems Windows XP, Windows Vista and Windows 7 (update: also Windows 8.1 and 10).
 The developer notes that it may also work with server operating systems.

 Advertising revenue is falling fast across the Internet, and independently-run sites like Ghacks are hit hardest by it.
 The advertising model in its current form is coming to an end, and we have to find other ways to continue operating this site.